March 13, 2025

-Presented annually to the top player in division I college basketball.
+The top players in division I college basketball

-BOSTON, MA -- The 2023-24 Lute Olson ‘Early Season’ Watch list has been announced.
-The award is presented annually to the top player in division I college basketball.
+BOSTON, MA -- CollegeInsider.com has announced the finalists for the 2024-25 Lute Olson award, which is presented annually to the top player in division I college basketball.

 The award is named in honor of Hall of Fame coach Lute Olson, who won 776 games in 34 seasons, 24 of which were spent at the University of Arizona.
 During that stretch he led the Wildcats to 11 Pac-10 Conference titles, 23 consecutive NCAA Tournaments, four Final Four appearances and a National Championship in 1997.